Lesley Arends (firstname.lastname@example.org)

 Edinburgh Student Surgical Society

 The Edinburgh Student Surgical Society is an undergraduate-run organisation that offers medical students additional education, experience and opportunities in all aspects of surgery.
-We hold regular lectures, workshops and clinical skills teaching and one of the highlights of our year is the National Trauma Conference.
-This year the conference will be held on the 16th March 2013.
+We hold regular lectures, workshops and clinical skills teaching and one of the highlights of our year is the National Trauma Conference held every March.
 We hold many tutorials over the course of the academic year.
-These include revision tutorials for year 3 and year 4 as well as suturing tutorials for all members of the society.
-This year we launched our first tutorial for final year undergraduates.
+These include revision tutorials for year 3 and year 4 as well as suturing and surgical skills tutorials for all members of the society.
+We also hold a final revision session in advance of final exams.
 We have an active website, which includes our newsletter, a gallery, competitions and details of our sponsorship.
 We also have a page dedicated to the Royal College of Surgeons of Edinburgh, who provide us with invaluable support.
 In addition, we are developing our alumni connections for careers advice and teaching opportunities.

 Edinburgh University Neurological Society